MehdiMamas/Scripts-Skua/CUSTOM_CHANGES.md

 This document tracks all custom modifications made to this fork that differ from the upstream repository.

+## ⚠️ IMPORTANT - KEEP THIS UPDATED!

+**After EVERY change, modification, fix, or new script you add:**

+1. ✅ Update this file (CUSTOM_CHANGES.md) with what was changed
+2. ✅ Update version history at the bottom
+3. ✅ Update "Last Updated" date
+4. ✅ Update AGENT.md if you added new patterns/guidelines

+**This is critical for:**

+- 📝 Tracking what differs from upstream
+- 🔄 Resolving merge conflicts when pulling updates
+- 📚 Understanding the fork's evolution
+- ✅ Knowing what custom features exist

+**Don't skip this step - document as you code!**

+---

 ## Modified Core Files

 ### 1. CoreBots.cs